conda-forge/pytorch-cpu-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `pytorch-cpu, pytorch-gpu` can be installed with:
+Once the `conda-forge` channel has been enabled, `pytorch, pytorch-cpu, pytorch-gpu` can be installed with:

 ```
-conda install pytorch-cpu pytorch-gpu
+conda install pytorch pytorch-cpu pytorch-gpu
 ```

-It is possible to list all of the versions of `pytorch-cpu` available on your platform with:
+It is possible to list all of the versions of `pytorch` available on your platform with:

 ```
-conda search pytorch-cpu --channel conda-forge
+conda search pytorch --channel conda-forge
 ```